omar-hanafy/dart_helper_utils/README.md

 - `encodedJson`: Encodes the iterable as a JSON string.

 ### List Extension
-- `of`: Retrieves the element at the specified index in a null-safe manner.
 - `tryRemoveAt`: Removes the element at the specified index in a null-safe manner.
 - `indexOfOrNull`: Retrieves the index of the specified element in a null-safe manner.
 - `indexWhereOrNull`: Retrieves the index of the first element that matches the specified predicate in a null-safe manner.